 The Global Research Council (GRC) comprises the heads of science and engineering funding agencies from around the world, dedicated to promoting the sharing of data and best practices for high-quality collaboration among funding agencies worldwide.
 After an earlier cooperation in 2015/16, in 2018 the GYA was again invited to nominate members to the regional and the following global meeting in May 2019.

-The key goal of the International Network for Government Science Advice (INGSA) is to build capacity to give advice, but not provide advice itself.
+The key goal of the International Network for Governmental Science Advice (INGSA) is to build capacity to give advice, but not provide advice itself.
 Therefore, the partnership between INGSA and the GYA is focused on INGSA’s training activities as they relate to the GYA’s early-career researchers.
 A highlight of this cooperation was the one-day science advice workshop prior to the opening of the GYA Annual General Meeting and International Conference of Young Scientists in April 2019.

 The European Commission’s Joint Research Centre (JRC) and the GYA established their partnership with a letter of intent in 2015.
 The JRC takes up the role of a science and knowledge service of the European Commission by employing scientists to give advice and support the European Union.
 Together, the JRC and the GYA are working on the topics of science advice and at-risk scholars.
 In line with this, collaboration has focused on the support of refugee scholars and has included the development of a training and mentoring workshop for at-risk and refugee scholars.
 A series of summer schools on science advice have also been organised, sometimes including the International Network for Government Science Advice (INGSA).